getkimball/api/README.md

 * `S3_BUCKET` - AWS S3 Bucket to use for storage
 * `GCS_BUCKET` - Google Cloud Storage Bucket to use for storage
 * `GOOGLE_APPLICATION_CREDENTIALS` - Path to a JSON Service Account Key
+* `STORAGE_PATH_PREFIX` - Path prefix to use when storing files in S3/GCS.
+Defaults to the installation namespace.

 ## Releasing